alexdglover/escalating_logger/README.md

 # EscalatingLogger

-EscalatingLogger is a transparent subclass of Ruby's Logger that automatically increases log verbosity as the number of ERRORs logged exceeds a given rate threshold.
-The intent is to get more log detail when things are going wrong, and less log noise when everything is going right.
+EscalatingLogger is a transparent subclass of Ruby's Logger that automatically increases/decreases log verbosity based on the rate of `ERROR` messages being logged.
+The intent is to get more log detail when things are going wrong, and less log noise (and less log costs) when everything is going right.

 ## Installation